Live Webcams

 Interactive View

-This interactive, 360-degree webcam offers high-resolution views of the top platform of Cerro Armazones, where ESO’s ELT is being build.
+This interactive, 360-degree webcam offers high-resolution views of the top platform of Cerro Armazones, where ESO’s ELT is being built.
 To the west, you can see the ELT base camp downhill and the Armazones access road.
 Next to the right on the horizon, the highest peak is Cerro Paranal (home of ESO’s VLT).
 To the east, the volcano Llullaillaco (170 km east of Armazones) can usually be seen in the distance.

 Static panorama image